-This hike on the Sierra Ancha Rim Trail #139 accessed from the Carr Trailhead takes you to an off-trail segment on the rim overlooking a small but deep side canyon on the north side of upper Coon Creek Canyon.
+This hike on the Sierra Ancha Rim Trail #139, accessed from the Carr Trailhead, takes you to an off-trail segment on the rim overlooking a small but deep side canyon on the north side of upper Coon Creek Canyon.
 The original objective of this hike was to look for possible ancient Indian cliff dwellings in the cliff walls of this side canyon.
-Although no clear evidence of any Indian ruins were found, the rugged beauty of this deep canyon viewed from the rim above was well worth the hike.
+Although no clear evidence of any Indian ruins was found, the rugged beauty of this deep canyon viewed from the rim above was well worth the hike.
 A bonus was finding a large 20-30 ft high natural window in the canyon cliff wall with daylight and a large pine tree visible through the window.
 A loop was made out of this hike by taking an off-trail route cross country from the rim trail to FR487.
 This return route takes you uphill through a tall pine forest, a short section of New Mexico Locust thorn bushes/trees, and across lightly forested meadows to the road.

 The off-trail return route of this hike has exposure to thorny New Mexico Locust.
 Long sleeves and pants, and gloves are highly recommended.
 An alternative to avoid the thorns is to return via the trails or to make a long loop hike by continuing on Rim Trail #139 to the Moody Pt Trail and taking that trail back to FR487, then hiking along the road back to the Carr TH (see the following link). [url]https://hikearizona.com/decoder.php?ZTN=917[/url]